redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

     1. Calculate the RAM requirements using the [Index Size Calculator](https://redis.io/redisearch-sizing-calculator/).
 The total RAM required is the sum of the dataset and index sizes.

-1. [Determine the scaling factor](#calculate-scaling-factor) you want and the required number of CPUs.
+1. [Determine the Query performanc factor](#calculate-performance-factor) you want and the required number of CPUs.
 Unused CPUs, above the 20% necessary for Redis, can be used for the scalable Redis Query Engine.

-1. Create a new Redis database with the number of CPUs configured for the scalable Redis Query Engine.
+1. Create a new Redis database with the number of CPUs configured for the Query performance factor.

-## Calculate scaling factor
+## Calculate performance factor

-### CPUs for Redis Query Engine
+### CPUs for Query performance factor

 Vertical scaling of the Redis Query Engine is achieved by provisioning additional CPUs for the search module.
 At least 20% of the available CPUs must be reserved for Redis internal processing.
 Use the following formula to define the maximum number of CPUs that can be allocated to search.